Genuine Parts price target lowered to $129 from $164 at Truist

-Truist lowered the firm’s price target on Genuine Parts (GPC) to $129 from $164 and keeps a Buy rating on the shares.
-Given Truist’s relatively favorable takes from its late-August report, the firm expected better Q3 results, though both end markets haven’t recovered as much as anticipated and, when combined with higher-than-expected cost pressures, earnings have not been reset sharply lower for 2024 and 2025.
-While the knee-jerk reaction is to downgrade the stock, the firm also believes that if there is a Republican win in two weeks, it would likely benefit both of Genuine Parts’ segments.
+Truist lowered the firm’s price target on Genuine Parts (GPC) to $129 from $164 and keeps a Buy rating on the shares after its Q3 earnings miss.
+The firm notes that it had expected better Q3 results, but both of the company’s end markets haven’t recovered as much as anticipated and, when combined with higher-than-expected cost pressures, earnings have now been reset sharply lower for FY24 and FY25, the analyst tells investors in a research note.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>